osugodbless/blog-articles/blog.md

 ## Lessons Learned and Growth Achieved

 Through the Cloud Resume Challenge, I discovered the benefits of automation, version control, CI/CD, monitoring and observability, iteration, continuous learning, and of course the importance of implementing proper application security measures.
 Each chunk I took and conquered became an opportunity to grow, whether it was troubleshooting errors, reading documentations, getting familiarized with a new technology, or reiterating on the way I went about solving a particular problem.
+As a result, I've built some invaluable skills.

 ## Looking Ahead